Nichloas Geoffrey Smallwood Holmes1

 Hon.
 Elizabeth Boyle was baptised on 13 February 1662.1 She was the daughter of Charles Boyle, 2nd Baron Clifford of Lanesborough and Lady Jane Seymour.1 She married Lt.-Gen. James Barry, 4th Earl of Barrymore, son of Richard Barry, 2nd Earl of Barrymore and Dorothy Ferrar, before 1703.1 She died before October 1703, without surviving male issue.1 She died intestate and her estate was administered to her husband on 10 October 1703.1

-She had a fortune of £10,000.1 From before 1703, her married name became Barry.1 As a result of her marriage, Hon.
+She had a fortune of £10,000.1 From before 1703, her married name became Barry.1 After her marriage, Hon.
 Elizabeth Boyle was styled as Countess of Barrymore.

 Citations